“God makes the rain, but we make the runoff.”

 Woods Memorial Presbyterian

-What are these congregations doing?
+What have these congregations accomplished?

 What is stormwater management assistance?

-MWS works with Alliance for the Chesapeake Bay and Anne Arundel Watershed Stewards Academy to develop a stormwater management plan.
+Master Watershed Stewards worked with Alliance for the Chesapeake Bay and Anne Arundel Watershed Stewards Academy to develop a stormwater management plan.

-MWS is also trained by the Interfaith Partners for the Chesapeake in the spiritual foundations for care of Creation and ways to engage the faith community in Stewardship actions to help protect our sacred waters.
+Master Watershed Stewards were also trained by the Interfaith Partners for the Chesapeake in the spiritual foundations for care of Creation and ways to engage the faith community in Stewardship actions to help protect our sacred waters.